orbs-network/orbs-spec/vchain-architecture/OVERVIEW.md

-# System Overview
+# ONG System Overview

+ONG is one of the main subsystems of a full [Orbs network node](../node-architecture/README.md).

+&nbsp;
+## ONG Block Diagram

 ![alt text][system_overview] <br/><br/>

-[system_overview]: behaviors/_img/system-overview.png "system_overview"
+[system_overview]: _img/system-overview.png "system_overview"

-This diagram shows a network node.
+This diagram shows a virtual chain node.
 The node connects to the outside world through interfaces seen on its four sides:
 * End users - Users running a client which queries the network or performs transactions on it.
 * App developers - Developers which deploy decentralized apps made of smart contracts to the network.
 * Other Orbs nodes - Other nodes similar to this one which together create the decentralized Orbs network.